zlib-ng/minizip-ng/README.md

 I/O buffering that were necessary for another project I was working on.
 Shortly after, I created this public repository so I could share these and other improvements with the rest of the world.
 I have been maintaining and actively developing this code base ever since.
-At the beginning of 2017, I began the work to refactor and rewrite the library as version 2 because it had become difficult to maintain and code readability continued to suffer over the years.
+At the beginning of 2017, I began the work to refactor and rewrite the library as version 2 because it had become difficult to maintain and code readability suffered over the years.

 ## Features